-- Business Disruption: A network or server outage or similar IT problems can disrupt employee productivity and force a company’s day-to-day operations to slow down or come to a halt.
+- Business Disruption: A network or a server outage or any similar IT problems can disrupt the efficiency of the employee.
+This may force any company’s day-to-day operations to slow down or come to a halt.

-- Data Loss: If a critical application failure leads to a system outage, data loss may occur that can cause legal and financial headaches for a business.
+- Data Loss: If a critical application failure leads to a system outage, it may lead to the data loss.
+This can gradually cause legal and financial headaches for a business.

-- Lost Revenue: If a data center outage occurs, telecommunications services providers, ecommerce businesses and other companies that rely on data centers to provide IT and networking support may suffer revenue losses.
+- Lost Revenue: If a data center outage occurs, telecommunication service providers, e-commerce businesses and other companies that rely on data centers to provide IT and networking support may suffer revenue losses.

 To combat outages, organizations first must address the root causes of downtime.

 Google’s director of customer reliability engineering, Luke Stone, outlined some of the leading causes of downtime during a breakout session at the Google Cloud Next conference in 2017.
 According to Stone, the primary causes of down time

 - Overload: When service demand exceeds capacity, errors may occur, causing network, server or system overload.